jbcodeforce/kp-data-replication/docs/provisioning.md

 ## Add User CRDs and operator

+This step is optional.
 To manage Kafka user with operators modify the file `05-Deployment-strimzi-user-operator.yaml` to reflect your cluster name and then deploy the user-operator:

 ```shell
 oc apply -f openshift-strimzi/install/user-operator